ioggstream/python-course/sparql-101/10-rdf.md

 ]
 ```

-In RDF, you don't have hierarchies!
+In RDF, you don't have hierarchies,
+just triples.

 ```mermaid
 graph